 Well, I started this thread to get away from the mud throwing and ranting that was going on in the other threads, in an effort to transition this thing into something resembling a constructive discussion.

-Users browsing this forum: trjw and 5 guests
+Users browsing this forum: Blueschaser and 4 guests